 Finding a doctor you trust is an important part of staying healthy.
 You're more likely to schedule regular appointments.
 And you'll be more comfortable asking questions about your health.

-If you choose a managed care plan for your health and wellness coverage, you'll likely pay less if you use a doctor in your plan's network.
-In fact, you may be required to choose a primary care doctor to coordinate your health.
+Depending on your plan, you'll likely pay less if you use a doctor in your plan's network.
+In some plans, you may be required to choose a primary care doctor to coordinate your health care.

 You'll probably pay less when you visit doctors or other health care professionals in your plan's network.
 Already a UnitedHealthcare plan member?
 See if your doctor is in the network.

-Choosing a primary care doctor is something most managed care plans require.
+Choosing a primary care doctor is something many health plans require.
 But, even if your plan doesn't require it, finding one is a good idea.
 Why?
-If you see the same doctor who knows you and your medical history, that person can help coordinate your care.
+When you see the same doctor who knows you and your medical history, that person can help coordinate your care.
 For example, your primary care doctor:

 It's important to find a primary care doctor that is right for you.
 Rather than randomly picking someone from your plan's network, consider these steps: